Optimizing one-axis twists for variational Bayesian quantum metrology: Background for quantum metrology

 The goal of single parameter quantum metrology \cite{Caves_1981, Braunstein_1994, Bollinger_1996, Giovannetti_2004, Giovannetti_2006, Giovannetti_2011, Toth_2014, Degen_2017, Pezze_2018} is to optimally estimate a parameter $\varphi$ associated with some quantum channel $\Lambda_{\varphi}$.
 Since we are interested in optimal schemes for estimating the parameter, we must specify an objective function by which different schemes may be compared and a feasible set that describes schemes we are willing to consider.
 The exact form of the objective function is typically dictated by prior knowledge about the value the parameter may take.
 One method to properly account for prior knowledge (or lack thereof) about the value of $\varphi$ is to treat $\varphi$ as a random variable and pursue a Bayesian statistics approach to the problem.
 Now knowledge about $\varphi$ before the experiment is preformed can be captured by the prior distribution for this random variable $p(\varphi)$.
 A useful objective function is then given by the Bayesian mean squared error (BMSE)

 where the $\{\zeta\}$ are measurement outcomes, $\varphi_{\textrm{est}}(\zeta)$ is an estimator for the value of $\varphi$, and $p(\zeta|\varphi)$ is the probability of measurement outcome $\zeta$ conditioned on the value of $\varphi$.
 This quantity is also referred to as the averaged estimation error.
 Such an approach is often called a global approach since it evaluates performance based on estimation error for all values of $\varphi$.
+In contexts where $\Lambda_{\varphi}[\cdot]=\Lambda_{\varphi+2\pi}[\cdot]$, as we will consider below, this integral is sometimes taken to run for $0$ to $2\pi$ instead.
+Whether or not this choice makes sense depends on the physical origin of the channel $\Lambda_{\varphi}[\cdot]$.
+For example, a spin-$\frac{1}{2}$ particle exposed to a strong magnetic field for a fixed amount of time may acquire a relative phase between its spin-up and spin-down states that is equal to $2\pi n+\theta$ for some large integer $n$.
+This gives the same state as would a relative phase $\theta$ which may arise from a much weaker magnetic field but the underlying physical situation is clearly different.
+Further, when $\delta\varphi$ is not too large the probability that $|\varphi|>2\pi$ is small and the two approaches should give similar results.
+In this paper, the integrals in all BMSEs run from $-\infty$ to $\infty$.

 This is in contrast to approaches based on the quantum Fisher information \cite{Braunstein_1994, Giovannetti_2006} which tells us about the possible variance of the estimator at some particular parameter value $\varphi_{0}$.
 To gain some understanding of the relationship between this averaged estimation error and the Fisher information, note that the BMSE can be written in terms of the variance and bias as